 As the Divine Seeker and Giver of Life, AUSET has been strategically interchanged with HATHOR, Goddess of Fertility …Childbirth …Motherhood …Music …Dance – alongside her other key attributes as Mansion of Heru and Celestial Nurse.
 Renderings of HATHOR wearing a cow-horned crown while holding the suckling infant Heru on her lap were supplanted by Christian “Madonna-Child” iconography.
 (Alternatively, as Celestial Nurse, HATHOR is sometimes portrayed as a sacred cow.)
-Representing the Milky Way (celestial Nile River “…on Earth as it is in Heaven”) the crown this Fertility Goddess wears emphasizes her maternal role towards the life that issues from her.
+Representing the Milky Way (Nile River “…on Earth as in Heaven”) the crown this Fertility Goddess wears emphasizes her maternal role towards the life that issues from her.
 Several Kemetic temples, in addition to those dedicated to the worship of HATHOR, depict her face in the semblance of a triangular-shaped uterus with her elongated ears representing the fallopian tubes.
 As such, Goddess HATHOR-AUSET is the divine “mansion” and “portal” from which the resurrected God Ausar‘s implanted seed came into its fully-realized life as Heru – Son of the Holy Trinity and pre-cursor “Savior”-figure.

 With Auset as his wife, AUSAR (pre-Greek “Osiris”) was the bringer of civilization and wise ruler of Kemet before his murder and mutilation at the hands of his jealous brother and usurper, Set.
 The 14 mutilated pieces of Ausar which Set scattered throughout the wilderness, in some interpretations, constitutes the African diaspora.
 Auset was able to locate only 13 of these pieces in her search, minus her beloved’s manhood and symbol of his resurrection which remains a deep mystery to this present day.
 AUSAR wears the Atef Crown, the centerpiece of which resembles the White Crown worn by Pharaohs of Upper Kemet, but with the addition of two feathers at the sides, and sometimes with a small solar disk at the top.